MajMcCloud/TelegramBotFramework/README.md

 First you need to create a NavigationController instance at the same position in code, where you want to start the navigation.

 You will use the current FormBase instance as a root class within the constructor.
 So you can later come back to this one.

+**Tip**: *You can add also a completely new instance of i.e. a main menu form here to get back to it then.
+So you are free to choose.*

-Where are using the same Form instance as above.
+We are using the same FormBase instance as above.

 ```